flying-tiger/cmatrix/template/readme.md

 This directory was created using the 'cmatrix init' command.
 Here's how to use it:

-The case matrix manager creates a new case by copying performing textual replacement on a *case template*.
+The case matrix manager creates a new case by performing textual replacement on a *case template*.
 A case template is a collection of files in a subdirectory of of the "templates" folder, and can be pretty much anything.
 The only requirements is that a template contain two files: replace.txt and run.sh.

 * replace.txt: Tells case manager which files to perform textual substitution on